 The Paralegal program prepares students to assist lawyers in carrying out their professional responsibilities.
 Paralegals may not provide legal services directly to the public, except as permitted by law and must be mindful of prohibitions against lay persons practicing law.
-The paralegal conducts research, prepares documents and interviews clients.
-Employment opportunities are also available in such diverse areas as insurance, real estate, mortgage companies, government agencies, courts and banks.
+The paralegal manages cases for attorneys, conducts research, prepares documents, interviews clients.
+Diverse employment opportunities are available as a paralegal with law firms, courts, governments, corporate offices, insurance companies, real estate offices, mortgage companies, banks, and more.